 5. When the transfer completed, click OK.

 Note: The reverse transfer is also supported.
-You can transfer videos from iPhone/iPad to external hard drive by clicking the Transfer to Computer option.
+You can transfer videos from iPhone/iPad to external hard drive by clicking the iPhone to PC option.

 Part 2.
 Transfer Videos from External Hard Drive to iPhone iPad without Computer